RTEMS/rtems-docs/user/tracing/introduction.rst

 linker uses the application files in compiled format (ELF) and the libraries used to build the application for performing this link.

-Step 2: The RTEMS Trace Linker reads the user’s configuration file and that results in it reading the standard Trace Buffering Configuration files installed with the RTEMS Trace Linker.
+Step 2: The RTEMS Trace Linker reads the user's configuration file and that results in it reading the standard Trace Buffering Configuration files installed with the RTEMS Trace Linker.
 The trace linker uses the target compiler and linker to create the trace enabled application executable.
-It wraps the functions defined in the user’s configuration with code that captures trace records into the statically allocated buffer.
+It wraps the functions defined in the user's configuration with code that captures trace records into the statically allocated buffer.
 The trace wrapper code is compiled with the target compiler and the resulting ELF object file is added to the standard link command line used to link the application and the application